-- An integrated stormwater management plan that incorporates water sensitive urban design techniques which provides for the protection of natural systems, integration of stormwater treatment into the landscape, improved water quality, and reduction and mitigation of run-off and peak flows, including consideration of downstream impacts.

-- The pattern and location of the major arterial road network of the area including the location and details of any required:
+- An integrated stormwater management plan that incorporates water sensitive urban design techniques which provides for the protection of natural systems, integration of stormwater treatment into the landscape, improved water quality, and reduction and mitigation of run-off and peak flows, including consideration of downstream impacts. - The pattern and location of the surrounding road network supported by a traffic impact assessment for the area showing the location and details of any required: - Road widening (including but not limited to, Glendonald Road pavement). - Intersection concept plans (including but not limited to, a concept plan for the intersection at Glendonald Road and Monash Way). - Vehicle access points (showing no through vehicle access to Riga Court and Roberts Road). - Pedestrian crossings or safe refuges. - Cycle lanes. - Bus lanes and stops. - The pattern and location of any internal road system based on a safe and practical hierarchy of roads including safe pedestrian and bicycle connections and crossing points in accordance with background document Latrobe City Bicycle Plan 2007-2010 (as amended).

-- road widening

-- intersections

-- access points

-- pedestrian crossings or safe refuges

-- cycle lanes

-- bus lanes and stops

-- The pattern and location of any internal road system based on a safe and practical hierarchy of roads including safe pedestrian and bicycle connections and crossing points in accordance with Latrobe City Bicycle Plan 2007-2010 (as amended).

-- In consultation with relevant agencies and authorities, provision of public transport stops where appropriate within easy walking distance to residential dwellings and key destinations.
-Stops should also be located near active areas where possible.